What is HACCP Food Safety Management System?

-- Factors that can influence food safety during transport include cleanliness of the vehicle, dust fumes, temperature, humidity, separation from food to nonfood, etc.
+- Factors that can influence food safety during transport include vehicle cleanliness, dust fumes, temperature, humidity, separation from food to nonfood, etc.

 - It is the ability to track any food through all stages of production, processing, and distribution.

-- Traceability means that movements of food can be traced one step backward and one step forward at any point in the supply chain.
+- Traceability means that food movements can be traced one step backward and one step forward at any point in the supply chain.

-- There should be a mechanism with a food processing unit to retrieve food products from the food supply chain if a problem arises.
+- If a problem arises, there should be a mechanism with a food processing unit to retrieve food products from the food supply chain.

-- For a successful implementation of the HACCP plan, trained manpower at all levels is required.
+- For a successful implementation of the plan, trained manpower at all levels is required.

 - All personnel working in food processing needs to be trained, and the training needs vary from cadre to cadre.

 Benefits of Application of HACCP to the Industry

-- In conventional end-product testing, there is a risk of losing the entire batch of the product, if it fails to meet the product specifications/standards.
+- In conventional end-product testing, there is a risk of losing the entire product batch if it fails to meet the product specifications/standards.

 - Application of HACCP assures the production of safer and business risk is low and compliance to regulations.

 - With proper documentation, the staff is very clear about food safety requirements, which improves time management.

 HACCP Benefits to Customers

 The risk from food hazards is reduced to the consumers if they are consuming HACCP certified foods and thereby it increases consumer confidence in food.

 HACCP Benefits to the Government

 - The application of HACCP in the food industry helps the government in more than one way.

-- It helps in efficient food control and also reducing health care costs due to improved public health
+- It helps in efficient food control and also reduces health care costs due to improved public health

 - Assured safe food supplies facilitate better international food trade.

 In Addition, to HACCP audits we also offer a range of complimentary services:

 - ISO 45001 – Occupational Health & Safety Management System